Ian Parkin is the author of this post.

 Repeat these steps until you have fallen asleep, hopefully you will find that you have re-entered the dream that you just had and will recognize the dream sign you marked earlier and become lucid.

 WILD stands for “Wake-Initiated Lucid Dream”, or “Wake-Initiation of Lucid Dreams” to refer to any lucid dreaming techniques that involve falling asleep consciously.
 These techniques are like self-hypnosis.
-Some people believe that WILDs are not actual dreams but are instead astral projection.
+Some people believe that WILDs are not actually normal dreams but are instead astral projection.

 For most people, they are far easier to induce in the early morning after waking up or in afternoon naps, as the sleep cycle will continue with a REM period.
 Once you are experienced with inducing WILDs, you can try to induce them at other times.